dillanjwilding/more-react/README.md

-# React Forms
+# More React
-React Forms is an abstract, customizable React forms library.
+More React is an abstract, customizable React Component library.